irenexu/rave-audio-generation-piano-techno/README.md

 ## Overview

-This repository contains the code and datasets, and resources for AI for Media Course at CCI, UAL.
+This repository contains the code and datasets, and resources for the work submitted for AI for Media Course at CCI, UAL.

 The project focuses on exploring audio generation and real-time latent space manipulation with Real-time Audio Variational autoEncoder (https://github.com/acids-ircam/RAVE), which was released by Caillon and Esling (ACIDS IRCAM) in 2021.